Large fluctuations and transport properties of the L\'evy-Lorentz gas: Main results of the paper and discussion

-The following theorem, which puts the function $f_\alpha$ into context, provides a uniform large deviation principle for $X_t$ within the annealed framework and represents our first main result.
-To understand its content, recall that the positive values of $X_t$ does not exceed $t$, with the consequence that $\PP[X_t>xt]$ is non-trivial only for $x\in[0,1]$. \begin{theorem} Assume that $0<\mu<\infty$ and that $\prob[\Delta_1>\cdot\,]$ is regularly varying at infinity with index $-\alpha\le-1$.
+The function $f_\alpha$ is put into context by the following theorem, which provides a sharp large deviation estimate for $\X$ within the annealed framework and represents our first main result.
+To understand its content, recall that the positive values of $X_t$ does not exceed $t$, with the consequence that $\PP[X_t>xt]$ is non-trivial only for $x\in(0,1]$. \begin{theorem} Assume that $\mu<+\infty$ and that $\prob[\Delta_1>\cdot\,]$ is regularly varying at infinity with index $-\alpha\le-1$.
 For every $x\in(0,1]$ set

 Then, the following conclusion holds for any number $\delta\in(0,1]$:

 \end{theorem}